serge-21/robotics-seach-program/README.md

   - `roscore &`

 To run the program just run it like a normal ROS program:
-- In the terminal run the following to start both services:
+- In the terminal run the following to start both services: (Note: the package is called `second_coursework`, you may change that if you wish)
   - `rosrun second_coursework action_client.py`
   - `rosrun second_coursework room_service.py`
 - You may be using either bags or an actual camera attached to a robot.
 Please note: that the camera topic in the robot (and therefore, in the ROS bags) on which the